Guavasorbet/Marketing/README.md

 ## 🏆 Featured Student Organizations

 ### SOMIS
-*Served as Director of Marketing*
+*Founding Director of Marketing*

-Strategic digital marketing and visibility campaigns supporting organizational growth and student-professional engagement.
+Built the marketing department from the ground up for a brand-new student organization.
+Led a team of 3 across all platforms — Instagram, LinkedIn, and Campus Groups — driving brand identity, corporate partnerships, and a campus-wide presence from day one.

 ### ALPFA
-*Served as Digital Content Creator, Photographer, Web Designer*
+* Digital Content Creator, Photographer*

 Brand positioning and outreach strategy focused on expanding footprint on and off-campus, with direct pipelines to corporate recruitment.